Home » Blog » A List of Top Smart Contracts in Blockchain

 Algorand

-Algorand is a blockchain-based network that is independent, decentralized, and supports a wide range of applications.
+Algorand’ blockchain-based network is independent, decentralized, and supports a wide range of applications.
 It is also one of the newest smart contract platforms, promising low costs, scalability, and speed without sacrificing security.

 • Alogorand, like the other new smart contract platforms, promises low costs, scalability, and speed without sacrificing security.